wrussell1999/new-web/content/about.md

 {{< /section >}}

 {{< section type="feature" config="what_we_do" >}}
-We bring the great international experience, that a hackathon is, closer to our home, Slovakia, and as a result, create something extraordinary.
+We bring the great experience of international hackathons closer to our home, Slovakia, and as a result, create something extraordinary.

 We believe that by opening our country to the world and promoting the international spirit of this event to Slovak students, we effectively enrich both sides and help create a friendly atmosphere stimulating development & innovation.